kevinlutzer/docker-hello-world/README.md

-# k3s-hello-world
+# hello-world
-A simple hello world application for testing that applications will be accessible on a k3s cluster.
+A simple hello world application for testing that applications will be accessible on a Kubernetes cluster.

 # Getting Started